KGerhardt/Assorted-Tools/README.md

 # Assorted Tools

-This GitHub contains a collection of classes and some standalong tools.
+This GitHub contains a collection of classes and some standalone tools.
 Classes are designed to be imported into other python scripts (or have their code copied in).

 # External Python Reqs